Cobot-Maker-Space/tas-art/docs/system-configuration.md

 > A camera with a fisheye lens is recommended to get the widest field-of-view behind the robot, but by no means the only option!

 ### 3. Prepare the mounting solution
 There are 3 pre-existing mounting points on the *Double 3*; 2 on top of the head under the rubber bumper, and 1 behind the port cover on the back of the head.
-These support **❗INSERT SCREW HERE❗** screws.

 Your exact mounting solution will depend on the camera you use, but a 3D printable, multi-purpose bracket for the top of the *Double 3* is [**✨available here✨**]().
 This attaches to the 2 top-most mounting points, and should allow most devices to be attached top, front, or back facing with additional parts/brackets/screws suitable for the hardware.